 The wood did have a few places where the stain wouldn’t seep in normally so I tried a rudimentary but effective method of using a Q-tip to mush stain into the crevices and knots and then rubbing out the excess with a rag.
 I stained the whole board using an old rag instead of a brush or foam brush, a method that I have grown to love and much prefer to using brushes!
 It’s much easier to get an even non-streaky coat.
 Just rub it on and keep rubbing until it’s all soaked into the board or back on the rag.

 This time, instead of wood burning, I decided to try painting the lines and numbers.
 I didn’t think I would be able to make the lines straight so I taped off every little hash mark.
-In hindsight, I think it would have looked find to freehand the lines.
+In hindsight, I think it would have looked fine to freehand the lines.
 They wouldn’t have been perfectly straight, but you wouldn’t be able to tell from 6+ feet away, which is the distance from which this will most often be viewed.

 It ended up taking me about 90 minutes to tape off all those lines.
 I taped at every inch, and then the lines were different lengths depending on if they were 1-foot, 6-inch, or 1-inch increments.